bayubayu/tetrominos/README.md

 This is tetris clone using javascript.
 My favourite classic game.

-I tried to separate game logic (as plain JS) and UI (currently just a simple html table based with jquery).
+I tried to separate game logic (as plain JS) and UI (html+jquery).
 There's simple unit testing too.

 Demo here